CAC1013 : Life and Literature in the Roman Republic

 Outline Of Syllabus

-A selection of case studies will be used to illustrate the literature of the period, including the comedy of Plautus, the poetry of Catullus, the philosophy of Lucretius, the oratory of Cicero, and the historiography of Sallust, all chosen with a view to their representation of key moments in the evolution of Latin literature.
+A selection of case studies will be used to illustrate the literature of the period, all chosen with a view to their representation of key moments in the evolution of Latin literature.
 All texts are studied in translation.

 No previous knowledge of the Ancient World is required.

 |Guided Independent Study||Assessment preparation and completion||74||1:00||74:00||45% of guided indpendent study|